 Research shows that psychosocial approaches, including counseling and behavioral supportive services, represent the mainstay of addiction treatment.
 However, research also shows that people who experience significant opioid addiction are rarely able to participate in psychosocial care without medication to stabilize brain abnormalities generated by chronic exposure to opioids.

 Normal human consciousness depends on regulated brain function, just like all other body systems.
 The healthy human brain generally remains stable due to the body’s complex mechanisms that support balance.
 This is referred to as homeostasis.
 Many factors, including disease and harmful substance use, can provoke body systems out of homeostasis.
 Sometimes when harmful substance use behavior is repeated and continues over time, abnormal equilibriums become stable and enduring.
 This is referred to as, allostasis.

-Long acting naltrexone (vivitrol) is also used as medication to support addiction treatment and has a place in the MAT formulary.
+Long-acting naltrexone (Vivitrol) is also used as a medication to support addiction treatment and has a place in the MAT formulary.
 While it blocks the effects of any opioids that may be attempted while in treatment, it does nothing to ameliorate the brain’s abnormal consciousness.
 This condition may persist for months, even years, leaving the person potentially less functional, motivated to use other drugs, and more likely to move away from treatment.
-It works best when there is strong external incentive for treatment or clinically well-defined internal motivation.
+It works best when there is a strong external incentive for treatment or clinically well-defined internal motivation.